f-lombardo/learning/misc/shell.md

 ##### Display line numbers in nano
 `nano -c`

-Otherwise you could press `Ctrl-c` during editing to show current position.
+Otherwise, you could press `Ctrl-c` during editing to show current position.

 ##### Extraxt the nth line from a file
 `sed 'NUMq;d' sourcefile`